East Coast Trail Hiking Gear List

-As we prepare to set out on the first section and most eastern section of the Trans Canada Trail / Great Trail, Newfoundland's amazing East Coast Trail, we have had to make a number of gear decisions.
+As we prepare to set out on the first section and most eastern section of the Trans Canada Trail / Great Trail, Newfoundland's amazing East Coast Trail, we have had to make several gear decisions.
 We thought we would share what we have chosen and our reasoning!

 Tents and Sleeping Bags